rust-lang/rfcs/text/0000-sized-hierarchy.md

-- In contrast to [rfcs#1524][rfc_custom_dst], the `Sized` trait isn't extended as this wouldn't be sufficient to capture the range in sizedness that this RFC aims to capture (i.e. for scalable vectors with `RuntimeSized` or `extern type`s with `Unsized`), even if it theoretically could enable Custom DSTs.
+- In contrast to [rfcs#1524][rfc_custom_dst], the `Sized` trait isn't extended as this wouldn't be sufficient to capture the range in sizedness that this RFC aims to capture (i.e. for scalable vectors with `RuntimeSized` or `extern type`s with `Pointee`), even if it theoretically could enable Custom DSTs.
 - In contrast to [rfcs#1993][rfc_opaque_data_structs], [rust#44469][pr_dynsized],
   [rust#46108][pr_dynsized_rebase],  [rfcs#2984][rfc_pointee_and_dynsized] and
   [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type],